Ztor1455/Notes-Chapter-2/README.md

 •	Hybrid deployment gives users the opportunity to extend, grow, and combine this between the cloud and exisiting on-premises infrastructure.

 •	For on-premises deployment provides dedicated resources but doesn’t provide much benefits.

+**Quotes:

+“When arranged in a pyramid form the delivery models follow in the order of SAAD, PAAS, & IAAS.”

+This will help to remember these three service models as “SPI” and the pyramid will allow me to continue to gain a remembrance of these three important concepts.

+“The most common economic rationale for investing in cloud-based IT sources is in the reduction of outright elimination of up-front IT investments, namely hardware and software purchases and ownership costs.”

+This is a valid and probably the most important convincing point into why cloud computing is so important to businesses and users whom are looking to expand into the cloud services.